 We are responsible for forming and expressing an opinion on the financial statements.
-Our audit does not relieve management or the Police, Fire and Crime Commissioner (PFCC) as Those Charged With Governance, of their responsibilities.
+Our audit does not relieve management or the PFCC or CC, as those charged with governance, of their responsibilities.

-The Chief Finance Officer is responsible for the assessment of whether is it appropriate for the Authority to prepare its accounts on a going concern basis.
-As auditors, we are required to obtain sufficient appropriate audit evidence, and conclude on: a) whether a material uncertainty related to going concern exists; and b) consider the appropriateness of the Chief Finance Officer's use of the going concern basis of accounting in the preparation of the financial statements.
+The Chief Finance Officer is responsible for the assessment of whether is it appropriate for the PFCC and CC to prepare its accounts on a going concern basis.
+As auditors, we are required to obtain sufficient appropriate audit evidence regarding, and conclude on: a) whether a material uncertainty related to going concern exists; and b) consider the appropriateness of the Chief Finance Officer's use of the going concern basis of accounting in the preparation of the financial statements.

-We are also responsible for forming a commentary on the arrangements that the Authority has in place to secure economy, efficiency and effectiveness in its use of resources.
+We are also responsible for forming a commentary on the arrangements that the PFCC and CC has in place to secure economy, efficiency and effectiveness in its use of resources.
 We discuss our approach to Value for Money work further in section 5 of this report.